Overview

 Breakdown of year-over-year growth.
 Each segment shows how many percentage points a specific category contributed to the total revenue change.

-In the latest fiscal year, Local Taxes contributed 52% of total county revenues, making it the single largest funding source.
+In the latest fiscal year, Revenue contributed 100% of total county revenues, making it the single largest funding source.

 Highly Diversified Revenue Base